Reading a contemporary artwork through the lenses of Erwin Panofsky. Text written in 2019.

 Reading the article we find out about the technique.
-It is an artwork realized after having selected the objects and arranged them carefully in a composition done in his bedroom.
-The fabric is the curtain of Martin’s bedroom and this means that in all the time in which he was realizing the drawing he lived in semi-darkness – as he choose deliberately to represent the still life by a real observation and not through a photograph of it.
+The artwork was produced after having selected the objects and arranging them carefully in a composition done in his bedroom.
+The fabric is the curtain of Martin’s bedroom and this means that in all the time in which he was making the drawing he lived in semi-darkness – as he choose deliberately to represent the still life by a real observation and not through a photograph of it.
 It took him almost three months to complete it as using Indian ink requires a lot of carefulness because it is a permanent black ink.

-We discover that this drawing once was titled Dead Shoes and it is part of a series started in 2012 and having its origins in an event called Household held in Belfast by a group of 5 young curators and it has been inspired by the Freud’s essay The Uncanny (1919).
+We discover that this drawing was once titled Dead Shoes and it is part of a series started in 2012 having its origins in an event called Household, held in Belfast by a group of 5 young curators and that was inspired by Freud’s essay The Uncanny (1919).

-We also get to know that all the shoes belong to Martin and that it is essential to him to hide the main element he is representing.
+We also get to know that all the shoes belong to Martin and that it’s essential to him to hide the main element he is representing.
 Now we have knowledge that there is something hidden.

-I learned from his words today what it is: there is the other shoe of the lonely one under all the others.
+I learned from his words today what is: there is another shoe, the pair of the lonely one, under all the others.

-And, yes, there is a biographical story behind the artwork but it doesn’t regard at all any battle on the ground of a civil war, just something related to a more basic level, to an episode happened when he was younger and in a place where getting drunk until losing conscience is normal but, no, he wasn’t the one who got drunk and, yes, he has a phobia of blood.
+And, yes, there is a biographical story behind the artwork but it doesn’t regard at all any battle on the ground of a civil war, but something at more basic level, related to an episode that happened when he was younger, in a place where getting drunk until losing one’s conscience is normal but, no, he wasn’t the one getting drunk and, yes, he has a phobia of blood.

-I stop here because nothing is more important to just sit in front of this drawing, trying to observe it from the same point of view of the artist while he was doing it and admire the incredible quality, the references to art history, the wish to give back to us the factual result of drawing sitting in front of the composition.
+I stop here because there is nothing more important than just to sit in front of this drawing, trying to observe it from the same point of view of the artist while he was doing it and admire its incredible quality, its references to art history and its wish to give back to us the factual result of drawing sitting in front of the composition.